-With one runway and an estimated 1.8 million passengers in 2012, Bodo Airport is served by jet flights to major domestic destinations, and also serves as a hub for regional airlines offering flights to Helgeland, Lofoten and Vesteralen.
+With one runway and an estimated 2 million passengers a year, Bodo Airport is served by jet flights to major domestic destinations, and also serves as a hub for regional airlines offering flights to Helgeland, Lofoten and Vesteralen.

 Airport service hours: Winter: Mon-Fri 8am-6pm; Sat 9am-3pm; Sun 2pm-8:30pm.
 Summer: Mon-Fri 4am-1am; Sat 4am-6pm; Sun 3:30am-1am.

 The passenger terminal at Bodo Airport offers the following amenities: internet access, a cafe, a pub, and a convenience kiosk, a duty-free shop, luggage storage, an ATM machine providing Norwegian kroner or Euro.
 If you need other currency, Bodo’s banks are a 15-minute walk from the terminal.
 Self-service check-in machines are in the departures hall.